syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Deserialize using stream
+### Deserializing using stream

-The settings of pivot grid control can be deserialized with the help of 'Deserialize' method by passing the stream as parameter as specified in the below code sample.
+The settings of pivot grid control can be deserialized with the help of [Deserialize(Stream)](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~Deserialize(Stream).html) method.

+Refer to the below code sample to deserialize the pivot grid from stream.

 {% tabs %}